 2014.
 Review of `Paul Elbourne: Definite Descriptions‘.
 To appear in Journal of Linguistics 50.
 (Draft)

-My contributions to the volume (email me if you’d like a copy!):
+My contributions to the volume (email me if you’d like an electronic copy!):

 - Introduction: Presuppositions in Context – Theoretical Issues and Experimental Perspectives.